Dom-C-Hallam/Hellenic-Cafe/README.md

 * About Page: This page will include information about the business, how it was started, its ethos and a little bit about what the cafe sells.
 * Menu: This page shows all the products available for the customers to select.
 * Contact: On this page you will find a standard contact form.
 * Cart: When you select items on the menu page, they will appear in the cart page.
-It shows the different items you selected, how many of each items you have selected and the price.
-There is also a section that shows you the total price.
-It also features a "clear cart" button that allows you to empty the basket.
-The cart items are stored using local storage.
+The user will be able to remove selected items individually or entirely using the relevant buttons.

 Features:
 ---------
 The site will consist of different pages that will all center around a Greek theme due to the nature of the Cafe.
 There will be a modern twist on an 'Ancient Greek' theme with the main aspects of each page having subtle features to draw the customers attention to the product.
-I intend on adding a "basket function" where the user can select multiple items, add them to a basket where a number will be shown to help the user keep track of how many items they have.

 Technologies:
 -------------